 ZeroSort Recycling and Composting Food Scraps

-State law now requires that by 2020 all food scraps will be banned from landfills.
+State law now requires that all food scraps are banned from landfills.
 We decided to be early adopters, adding a compost pail to our coffee time area for coffee filters, grounds and food scraps.
 Individual members take it home and add to their household compost piles right now as we do not have composting set up on site.
 Here is the pail we chose and have been happy with since debuting it in August 2016.
 With it we use 100% biodegradable, compostable liners to make clean up quick and easy.

 Creation Care Bulletin Board